nikola1893/cargster/README.md

 - **Truck search** - a posting for available truck
 - **Load search** - a posting for available load
 ### User types
-- **Registered users** - people that have registered, completed their profile, they can search for both available trucks and loads.
+- **Registered users** - people that have registered and completed their profile, they can search for both available trucks and loads.
 ### Index View
 The Index View (homepage) displays the list of the current user recent searches, both active and inactive ones.